 NRECA International continues to support REA’s aggressive program to rapidly increase electricity access in rural Uganda.
 Under the REA Master Plans project funded by the USAID/Power Africa program in Uganda, the team completed master plans for all 13 service territories in 2019.
 The team also developed an off-grid electrification strategy that included actively engaging private sector service providers and developers to coordinate renewable energy mini-grids and stand-alone energy solutions as part of a larger national electrification planning paradigm.

 Connecting people to power

 In some places in rural Uganda, only 10% of community members have the resources to pay for the cost of an electric connection.
-To address this, Power Africa has engaged the NRECA International team to help REA define a new connections policy that will finance service connections for community members who are unable to pay these fees—a critical component of REA’s national access program strategy.
+To address this, Power Africa enlisted the NRECA International team to help REA define and implement the new Electricity Connections Policy (ECP) which was launched in November 2018.
+Under this initiative, consumers located up to 70 meters from a power line will receive free electricity connections, expediting and increasing access for community members who are unable to pay connections fees.

 Cooperation among cooperatives